zzlple/GyroCam/README.md

 # GyroCam
-GyroCam for Unity,Use WebCamTexture and Gyro for Sim AR
+GyroCam for Unity,Use WebCamTexture and Gyro for Sim AR,It is Adapter for Android and iOS